phorton1/Arduino-libraries-FluidNC_UI/readme.md

-# Grbl_TouchUI
+# Grbl_MinUI

-This library provides a user interface to Grbl_Esp32 on a TFT touch screen.
+This library provides a user interface to **Grbl_Esp32** on a TFT touch screen.
-It makes use of the TFT_eSPI library to drive the TFT, and the LVGL library to provide the under-pinnings of the window system.
+It makes use of the **TFT_eSPI** library to drive the TFT.

+It is designed to have a minimal impact on RAM usage and a small footprint in program memory.
+It makes no use of memory allocated dynamically at runtime.

-The system consists of a tree of uiWindows, starting with the gApplication.
+The system consists of a tree of *uiWindows*, starting with the **gApplication**.

-The gApplication has the gTitleBar at the top and the gStatusBar at the bottom of the screen, and in-between them is the gContentArea which contains the primary navigable content (derived from uiWindows).
+The gApplication has a *title bar* at the top and a *status bar* at the bottom of the screen, and in-between them is the *content area* which generally contains the various uiWindows that make up the system.

-The entire system is modal depending on the users place in the window tree and the state of the gMachine, but generally the gTitleBar and gStatusBar are visible and active throughout.

-The gTitleBar contains the Main Button, the Title text area, and the Indicator area containing the SDCard and Wifi icons.
-The Main Button provides access to "top level" windows, like the Main window, the wDirectory listing window, the wSettings window, and so on.
+The title bar contains the *application button*, the *title text* area, and an *indicator area* containing the SDCard and Wifi indicators.

+The **app button** provides access to the various functionality in the program.

-The Title provides the user with context about their location within the UI when appropriate, and gives precedence to showing the filename of any active SDCard job which might be running at any given time.
+The **title text** provides the user with context about their location in the program and the state of the Grbl gcode machine.

-The gStatus bar doubles as a progress indicator when an SDCard job is active showing the percentage of the job completed at any point in time.
-Normally the uiStatus bar will show the current work and/or machine positions as text.
+The **status bar** gives the *machine* and *work* **coordinates**, the *gCode machine* **state**, and the available, and least available, dynamic **memory** in kilobytes.

+The status bar also doubles as a *progress bar* when a **SDCard "job"** is running.

 ## File and Object Naming Convention

-grblTouchUI.h and cpp are the interface to external clients who just call the touchUI_init() method.
-Everything else just "happens" as a result of the gDisplayTask which calls the_app->update() at the refresh rate.
+**Grbl_MinUI.h and cpp** are the interface to external clients who just call the *Grbl_MinUI_init()* method.
+Everything else just "happens" as a result of the **gDisplayTask** which calls *app->update()* at the refresh rate.

 Apart from that, the objects and filenames are built in layers, from the bottom up (lower layers generally do not know about higher layers):

-- **UI** - the *UI* layer is an OOP wrapper around LVGL which provides a basic re-usable windowing system, inluding the *uiWindow*, *uiStaticText* *uiLabel* and son.
+- **ui** - the *UI* layer is a somewhat general purpose windowsing system implemented on top of TFT_eSPI.
+It includes the basic *uiElement* and *uiWindow* objects.
-- **G** - the *G* layer is the Grbl Specific Application.
-It includes the *gApplication*, *gTitleBar*, *gStatusBar* and has the *gContentArea* To a degree it knows, and can instantiate, any of the application windows (*W* objects, below), but it treats them in a polymorphic manner via the uiWindow base class methods.
+- **g** - the *G* layer is the Grbl specific appplication and implements the window update and event system.
--- **W** - objects starting with *w* are the top level windows that occupy the content area and make up the grblTouch_UI application.
+-- **win** - objects starting with *win* are the top level windows that occupy the content area and make up the application.
-  This includes the *wDirectory*, *wMonitor*, *wIdle*, *wJob*, *wAlarm*, windows and so on.
--- **D** - object starting with *d* are somewhat reusable dialog windows like the *dAlert* and *dConfirm* dialogs.
+-- **dlg** - object starting with *dlg* are somewhat reusable dialog windows like the *dlgConfirm* uiWindow.

-## Modality

-The UI is modal in nature, primarily depending on the state of the gMachine but also upon the users location in the window tree.

-There are certain parts of the UI that are not available, for instance, while a job is running, like jog navigation and setting coordinate systems (homing, zeroing, etc).
-This modality is partiuclarly built into theMain window which is actuall three different windows depending on the state of the gMachine.

-- wIdle with jog controls, etc, when the gMachine is idle,
-- wJob with Pause, Stop, Reset, and Reboot buttons while a job is running
-- wAlarm when the gMachine is in an Alarm State

-As available, other "top level" windows, like the wSettings or wDirectory windows can be navigated to by pressing the Main Button which brings up a menu of the available functions at any point in time.

-## Update and Top Level Windows
+## Main Windows

-All uiWindows have a virtual update() method.
-The purpose of the update() method is to allow windows to adjust their state and contents before the system calls the underlying LVGL lv_timer_handler() method to draw on the TFT.  gApplication::update() is called at the refresh rate.

-There is the notion of a "top level window" which generally takes over the content area or in some cases the entire screen.  gApplication calls the top level gContentArea'supdate() method, which then passes it on, as needed, to the current top level window (shown in the content area).
-The gApplication also calls the gTitleBar::update() and gStatusBar::update() methods.

- The top level windows include

-- the coneptualized wMain window which the system starts in and reverts to based on state which presents itself as the wIdle, wJobW, or wAlaram window.
+The system consists of a nunmber of *main windows* that can be accessed via the *app button* and/or which are presented by the system depending on the *gCode Machine state*.

+- **winMain** - the *idle window* is the default window that shows when the system is not "busy" or in an "alaram* state.
+It generally shows the *jog* or *G0* navigation panel, the *home* button, and so on.
+- **winBusy** - when an SDCard job is initiated the system automatically changes to the *busy window*, which, among other things, allows the user to **pause and resume** the SDCard job, **reset the gMachine** and/or **reboot the ESP32**.
-- the wSettings window which allows the user to modify the Grbl_Esp32 settings
+- **winAlarm** - if an *Alarm* is encountered the sytstem will switch to the *alarm window* which allows the alarm to be cancelled, and also to **reset the gMachine** and/or
+  **reboot the ESP32**.

+The system will automatically show the *busy* and *alarm* windows if it encounters a change to one of those two states, regardless of what other window the user happens to be in at the time.

+Otherwise, the user is free to switch to one of those, or one of the following, windows depending on their logical availablity based on the state of the gMachine.

+For example, the **busy window** contains the fields which allow the user to change the override *feed rates*.
+Those can be change when a job is run, or when the machine is idle, though the *pause/resume* button within the busy window will be disabled unless a job is actually running.

+Other windows include:

-- the wDirectory window which lists the contents of the SD card and allows the user to navigate directories, manipulate files and directories, and initiate jobs from SD Card files.
+**winFiles** - allows the user to navigate the **SD Card** and
+    initiate jobs.

-- the wMacros window which allows the user to associate gcode files on the SPIFSS or SDCard with buttons in the uiJogWindow
+**winPrefs** - allows the user to set their preferences for the UI **winConfig** - allows the user to modify (select) GCode Parameters
-- the wMonitor window which allows the user to see serial output from the gMachine and send it line oriented commands.
-- the wRender window which shows the tool path in real time and/or which will hopefully be implemented to work with the wDirectory window to render the contents of a gcode file at least when the gMachine is idle

-and so on.

-## Modal Dialogs

-As necessary the system presents modal dialog windows for confirmation of actions, etc. Modal dialog windows are like top level windows but there exists a mechanism for them to return a value to an underlying uiWindow.

-## The Main Window and Main Button

-Due to the extremely limited space on the TFT, when in the Main Window, which is actually 3 different windows (wIdle, wJob, wAlaram) the title or text shown on the Main Button varies to show the state of the gMachine (idle, alarm, etc) and while a job is running, the percentage completion as text.
-Yet it remains an active button as appropriate.'

-In most other top level windows, the uiMainButton label is synonymous with the name of the top level window, and so the label will show things like "Set", "File", "Macro", "Mon", respectively for the wSettings, wDirectory, wMacro, and wMonitor windows and so on.

-## Generic uiWindowing system

-The *UI* and to some degree *G* classes represent a more or less general purpose ESP32 TFT windowing system.
-It might be worth considering factoring the uiWindow system into a separate library, for use with other ESP32 applications, at some point.